 When participating in the activities of the cofradia, he does everything the senior members do.
 Thus he is trained in all the social processes known and utilized within his community.
 By the age of forty, he is fully qualified to handle any problem the society faces and to maintain the operation of the community effectively and efficiently along with the other leaders.

-In every society each member has someone for whom concern can be shown.
-This person might be part of his nuclear family, his extended family, an age or interest group, or a political or economic team. in societies organized around kinship, this other person is likely a member of the nuclear or extended family.
-In societies that have economic trading teams, as among some Australian aborigine groups, a close caring relationship develops between trading partners.
-In societies where there are age level organizations, as in certain areas of Africa, members of such an organization grow into a deep and abiding relationship with others of the same age level.
+In every society, each member has someone for whom concern can be shown.
+This person might be part of his nuclear family, his extended family, an age or interest group, or a political or economic team.
+In societies organized around kinship, this other person is likely a nuclear or extended family member.
+In societies that have economic trading teams, as among some Australian Aborigine groups, a close caring relationship develops between trading partners.
+In societies where there are age-level organizations, as in certain areas of Africa, members of such organizations grow into a deep and abiding relationship with others of the same age level.

-In North American society, where there is a teacher-pupil relationship rather than master-apprentice, knowledge is primary.
-The student will likely utilize the content learned but not gain in communication skills as he sits under the lecturer.
+Knowledge is primary in North American society, where there is a teacher-pupil relationship rather than a master-apprentice one.
+A student will likely utilize the content learned sitting under a lecturer but may not gain communication skills.

 In Mayan societies, which practice the master-apprentice relationship, outsiders have established schools based on teacher-student.
 When students returned to their villages after studying at the Bible institute, they presented the same lectures to their own people because the apprentice models the master.
 Even the illustrative material, given by a lecturer with an urban and industrial background, was used verbatim even though little of it was relevant to the rural and farm people in the audience.